 Caramelized nuts are a staple, in my opinion.
 They can be used in pastry applications and also in salads.
 They’re easy to make either with a dry caramelization method or a syrup.
 I love the ease of just throwing a bunch of sugar in a pan and caramelizing it but for the nuts, I’ve had more success with using the method below.
-For some reason, I seem to get a smoother coating over the nuts.
-The ones in the picture I did with the dry pan method.
+For some reason, I seem to get a smoother coating over the nuts by first creating a syrup.
+The ones in the picture I did with the dry sugar method.
 As you can see they’re a bit gloppy although still delicious.

 - 150 grams of room temperature walnut halves